Plantar Fasciitis Treatment Burnside

 A treatment plan customised to your pain, health, and goals could be just what you need.
 Working with a podiatrist on an individualised exercise rehabilitation program offers numerous benefits.

-What does plantar fasciitis feel like?
+How does plantar fasciitis pain feel?

 When is it time to see a podiatrist for plantar fasciitis?